Update: 25 January 2021

 The majority of our NNR car parks are now open.
 A small number remain closed until further notice because of additional safety or management requirements:

-- Yarner Wood car park (East Dartmoor NNR)
+- Yarner Wood car park (East Dartmoor NNR) but other car parks are available

 - Bure Marshes NNR nature trail access from boat moorings